Flood Prevention Subsidy Program

 5. The homeowner is responsible for the on-going operation and maintenance of all equipment installed as part of the Work.

-6. The homeowner must sign the Town’s application form and waiver form, releasing the Town of Sussex from any liability resulting from Work carried out as part of the Basement Flooding Prevention Subsidy Program.
+6. The homeowner must sign the application form and waiver form, releasing Sussex from any liability resulting from Work carried out as part of the Basement Flooding Prevention Subsidy Program.

 7. Reimbursement will occur upon satisfactory review of the submitted required forms and associated documentation, and the Work being declared Complete.
 A Cheque will be mailed out within 4-6 weeks of receipt of an acceptable and complete application.

-8. The Town will not be held responsible for any maintenance or warranty, with respect to the performance, capabilities, or failures of any work, device, or workmanship related to any Work performed or participation in any part of this subsidy program.
+8. Sussex will not be held responsible for any maintenance or warranty, with respect to the performance, capabilities, or failures of any work, device, or workmanship related to any Work performed or participation in any part of this subsidy program.

-9. The Town reserves the right to accept or reject, at its sole discretion, any application or any part thereof.
+9. Sussex reserves the right to accept or reject, at its sole discretion, any application or any part thereof.

-10. At any time and for any reason, the Town may terminate the Program and refuse any or all further applications.
-Any such decisions may be made in the Town’s sole discretion.
+10. At any time and for any reason, Sussex may terminate the Program and refuse any or all further applications.
+Any such decisions may be made at Sussex’s sole discretion.

 11. Failure to meet any or all conditions of the Terms and Conditions may result in application refusal, disentitlement to any subsidy, and/or refusal of future applications to the Program.